-Successful completion of all courses in the program curriculum (130 Credit Hours)

-Successful completion of four Credit Hours of Engineering Training
+Successful completion of all courses in the program curriculum (134 Credit Hours), including a successful completion of four Credit Hours of Interior Design Training.

 A minimum cumulative AGPA of 2.0

 The Bachelor degree in Interior Design requires the completion of 134 Cr.
 Hrs. distributed according to the following plan: